⚠ Before you head to the water check the latest COVID-19 updates. We encourage you to follow CDC recommendations.

 TOPWATER FISHISHING BASICS

 Fish respond very differently to different types of topwater lures.
 Smooth water usually calls for a quiet and gentle presentation while choppy water requires anglers to make a statement.
 You will need to learn how to rig a topwater lure for different conditions.
 Swim a slider or a soft plastic erratically around rocks, edges, deadfall, or weeds but aggressively chug a popper around the same type of water when a strong wind creates a chop.
 If it isn’t working, try experimenting with a different approach.

 STEPS TO TOPWATER FISH

-- You can use topwater fishing lures such as poppers, which have a concave face that makes a big

-  splash when you jerk the lure sharply on the surface.
+- You can use topwater lures such as poppers, which have a concave face that makes a big splash when you jerk the lure sharply on the surface.

-  - Cast the lure to your desired location, then reel in using a retrieval motion that mimics a fish’s
+- Cast the lure to your desired location, then reel in using a retrieval motion that mimics a fish’s meal.

-  meal.